TwilioDevEd/sdk-starter-java/README.md

 Once you've done that, run the application and [open a browser](localhost:4567/notify)!

-### Configuring Notify

-You will need to create a Notify Service through the [Twilio Console](https://www.twilio.com/console/notify/services), and add at least one credential on the [Mobile Push Credential screen](https://www.twilio.com/console/notify/credentials) (such as Apple Push Notification Service or Firebase Cloud Messaging for Android) to send notifications using Notify.

 ## Run the sample application

 This application uses the lightweight [Spark Framework](http://www.sparkjava.com), and